 Why Should We Hire You? | 6 BEST Answers To Pass Your Interview

 7) What Did You Not Like (or Like Least) About Your Position?

 We recommend uniquely approaching this question.
-For example, say there wasn’t anything you disliked about your last job, but then pointing out non-medical related work, such as having to travel a good deal of the time which interfered with your life as a newlywed or parent (just make sure traveling isn’t part of the new position).
-You can even refer to how your previous job was or is limiting your growth, and you wanted new challenges.
+For example, say there wasn’t anything you disliked about your last job, but then point out non-medical related work, such as having to travel a good deal of the time, which interfered with your life as a newlywed or parent (just make sure travelling isn’t part of the new position).
+You can even refer to how your previous job was or is limiting your growth and you wanted new challenges.
 This answer needs to avoid any conflict with the job description for the new role you are being interviewed for.

 8) Tell Me About One Of Your Greatest Accomplishments In Your Previous Role?